 Investing in Reliability

-On the other hand, high-quality metal roofing defends your home against the aforementioned environmental hazards without issue.
+Exactly how long should a roof last on a house?
+High-quality metal roofing defends your home against the aforementioned environmental hazards without issue.
 That said, the length of time your metal roof will last comes down to what company you buy it from, who conducts its installation and the type of metal roof itself.
 An improperly installed metal roof can allow moisture to seep into your home and cause chaos.
 Luckily, you can easily avoid that from happening.
 Before committing to a metal roof contractor, conduct a thorough background check.

 Looking at a contractor’s work history, insurance policies, and specific expertise is essential for finding the right match.
 If your contractor has no experience installing a metal roof, they can make simple mistakes during the process that scratch years off its lifespan.
 Customer reviews are also telling.
 Even if the contractor is an expert, you should still ask whether their past customers are happy with their experiences?
 When a contractor checks all these boxes, you’ll know you’re in the right hands.

-So, how long will your roof last in North Carolina?
+So, how long do roofs last in North Carolina?
 If you have a high-quality metal roof, its lifespan can reach 100 years, meaning you won’t ever need to replace it.
 On the other hand, if your roof contains asphalt shingles, you’ll be lucky if it lasts 12 years, though you’ll likely need repairs or replacements sooner than that.
 As metal roofing contractors in Raleigh, NC, we know a thing or two about maximizing roofing lifespans in the area.
 Navigating any home improvement project can be tough for newcomers.
 Hopefully, this guide has made the whole process much less stressful for you.